 There are numerous ways to obtain feedback.
 Let's explore two.

 Measurement is the first effective feedback system.
 We strive to enhance the items we measure.
 This is true for the number of pages we read, the number of push-ups we perform, the number of sales calls we make, and any other significant work we undertake.
 Only via measuring can we determine whether we are improving or deteriorating.

 Coaching is the second effective feedback technique.
 A common finding across disciplines is that coaches are frequently necessary for the maintenance of purposeful practice.
 In many situations, it is practically impossible to simultaneously complete a task and evaluate your progress.
 Good coaches are able to monitor your development, identify areas for improvement, and keep you accountable for putting up your best effort every day.

 Humans have an extraordinary capacity to increase their performance in practically every aspect of life if they practice properly.
 It is simpler to say than to do.

 Practicing deliberately is not a pleasurable pastime.
 It demands effort and concentration over time.
 People who have mastered the discipline of purposeful practice are committed to lifelong learning; they are constantly researching, experimenting, and perfecting.

 Deliberate practice is not a magic cure, but if you can sustain your concentration and dedication, the promise of deliberate practice is highly alluring: to maximize what you have.

-Deliberate practice is an effective method for improving one’s golf game as it focuses on developing skills through repetition and visualization techniques as well as setting individualized goals that allow a golfer to track their progress easily.
-This approach has proven time and time again that when you have a plan during your practice sessions you will inevitably improve your game faster than those who don’t utilize this approach.
-With dedication and perseverance, any golfer can use the same methods as Ben Hogan did in order to reach their peak potential!
+Deliberate practice is an effective method for improving your performance as it focuses on developing skills through repetition and visualization techniques as well as setting individualised goals that allow you to track your progress easily.
+This approach has proven time and time again that when you have a plan during your practice sessions you will inevitably improve your game faster than those who don’t utilise this approach.
+With dedication and perseverance, anyone can use the same methods as Ben Hogan did in order to reach their peak potential!